 How to make a Christmas tree shelf

 I think this is such a great idea for people who don’t want to have a Christmas tree.
 It is so simple and after Christmas, you can just pop it in a bin bag and put it under a bed until next year.
-Or if you wanted to you can change the Christmas decorations inside every year.
+Or if you want to you can change the Christmas decorations inside every year.

 A closer look at the decorations